MicroEJ/docs/DeviceDeveloperGuide/platformConcepts.rst

 The runtime environment consists of:

--  A MicroEJ core engine.
+-  A MicroEJ Core Engine.

 -  Some Foundation Libraries.